On the characterization of Danielewski surfaces by their automorphism group: Introduction

+Let $\GM$ and $\GA$ be the multiplicative and the additive group over $\CC$, respectively.
+All Danielewski surfaces $\D_p^n$, and hence their normalizations $\wD_p^n$, admit a $\GM$-action given in the ambient space $\mathbb{A}^3$ via $t\colon (x,y,z)\mapsto (tx,t^{-n}y,z)$ for $t\in\GM$.
+The main idea of the proof of Theorem~\ref{Danielewski} is contained in Lemma~\ref{gap-FZ}, which characterizes $\wD_p^n$ in terms of certain extensions of this $\GM$-action by $\GA$.

-\begin{rem} It is proved in \cite{Leuenberger:aa} that for two polynomials $p$ and $q$ with simple roots, $\Aut(\D_p^1)$ is isomorphic to $\Aut(\D_q^1)$ as a so-called {\it ind-group} if and only if $\D_q^1$ is isomorphic to $\D_p^1$ as a variety, as opposed to the case of abstract group isomorphisms.
-Together with Theorem \ref{Danielewski} this gives us that $\D_p^1$ is determined by its automorphism group seen as an ind-group in the category of smooth affine surfaces. \end{rem}
+\begin{remark} It is proved in \cite{Leuenberger:aa} that for two polynomials $p$ and $q$ with simple roots, $\Aut(\D_p^1)$ is isomorphic to $\Aut(\D_q^1)$ as a so-called {\it ind-group} if and only if $\D_q^1$ is isomorphic to $\D_p^1$ as a variety, as opposed to the case of abstract group isomorphisms.
+The main reason for this comes from the additional rigidity of Lie algebras.
+Indeed, the Lie algebra of $\Aut(\D_p^1)$ is isomorphic to the Lie algebra of $\Aut(\D^1_q)$ if and only if $\D^1_p$ is isomorphic to $\D^1_q$ and ind-group isomorphisms induce isomorphisms of the corresponding Lie algebras.
+Together with Theorem \ref{Danielewski} this gives us that a surface isomorphic to $\D_p^1$ is determined by its automorphism group seen as an ind-group in the category of smooth affine surfaces. \end{remark}